vitiral/simple-quality/quiz-test-1.md

 > as expected.
 There are two bugs, can you find them?
 >
 > - Hint 1: try running it with a few questions and a new `Answered` object.
-> - Hint 2: try running it with a single question right+wrong and another
+> - Hint 2: try running it with a single question right twice and another
->       question not asked.
+>   right only once

 The first thing we want to do is write some very basic tests for our deterministic components, in this case `get_question_weights`.